Language-Research-Technology/ldaca-website/content/news/posts/rdc-tech-meeting/index.md

 ![Hass RDC Technical Avisory Group Meeting](Slide00.png)

-The Language Data Commons of Australia Data Partnerships (LDaCA) and the Australian Text Analytics Platform (ATAP) are establishing a scalable and flexible language data and analytics commons.
+The Language Data Commons of Australia Data Partnerships (LDaCA) and the Australian Text Analytics Platform ({{< glossary_link display="ATAP" id="atap" >}}) are establishing a scalable and flexible language data and analytics commons.
 These projects will be part of the Humanities and Social Sciences Research Data Commons (HASS RDC).
 The Data Commons will focus on preservation and discovery of distributed multi-modal language data collections under a variety of governance frameworks.
 This will include access control that reflects ethical constraints and intellectual property rights, including those of Aboriginal and Torres Strait Islander, migrant and Pacific communities.

 <br>

 ![Slide01](Slide01.png)

-For this Research Data Commons work, we are using the Arkisto Platform (introduced [at eResearch 2020](http://ptsefton.com/2020/11/23/Arkisto/index.html)).
+For this Research Data Commons work, we are using the {{< glossary_link display="Arkisto" id="arkisto" >}} Platform
+(introduced [at eResearch 2020](http://ptsefton.com/2020/11/23/Arkisto/index.html)).

-Arkisto aims to secure the long-term preservation of data independently of code and services - recognizing the ephemeral nature of software and platforms.
+{{< glossary_link display="Arkisto" id="arkisto" >}} aims to secure the long-term preservation of data independently of
+code and services - recognizing the ephemeral nature of software and platforms.
 We know that sustaining software platforms can be hard and aim to make sure that important data assets are not locked up in a database or hard-coded logic